bhk/build/example/example-session.md

 ## Indirections

 An *indirection* is a way of referencing the contents of a variable.
+These can be used in contexts where input files or prerequisites are specified for Minion instances.
 There are two forms of indirections.
 The first is called a simple indirection, written `@VARIABLE`.
-It represents all of the targets identified in the variable.
+It represents all of the files or instances named in the variable.

     $ make 'Tar(@sources)' sources='hello.c binsort.c'